Odum Award for Ecological Engineering Excellence

 -

-Impact of the nominee's contributions and dedication to the spirit of Ecological Engineering and AEES core values through the development of fundamental principles, enhancement of knowledge from research, development of innovative practices, and dissemination of that knowledge through teaching and outreach.
+Impact of the nominee's contributions and dedication to the spirit of Ecological Engineering and AEES core values through development of fundamental principles, enhancement of knowledge from research, development of innovative practices, and dissemination of that knowledge through teaching and outreach.

 -